xchhuang/pytorch_sliced_wasserstein_loss/README.md

 python texturegen.py --data_folder=DCor --img_name=Texture22.png

 ```
-After slgihtly more than 1 minute for each scene, you can find intermediate outputs in `outputs` folder, and final results in `results` folder.
+After slightly more than 1 minute for each scene, you can find intermediate outputs in `outputs` folder, and final results in `results` folder.

 ### Results